Colman-spelt-without-an-E/stonks/README.md

   <img src="graphs/ma_mr_exp_goog_N50.png">
 </p>

+We see that exponential moving averages tend to be smoother and simple moving averages tend to be more jagged.
+This, however, does not play a huge part in trading, as seen from the similar-ish results displayed above.

 The naive part of this model is that we only buy/sell 1 share at a time.
 Depending on how close we are to the mean, we should buy/sell different amount of shares.
+Please see [ma_mr](MA_MR.md)